Manon Fiorot

-Background
+Early life

-Fiorot's athletic career began at the age of 7 with karate.
+Manon Fiorot was born on February 17, 1990 in Nice, France.
+Her athletic career began at the age of 7 when she started to practice Karate.
 Later, she took up residence at a snowboarding school, and won the French Snowboarding Championship.

 At age 18, Fiorot returned to karate and earned her black belt before joining the French national team.
-In 2014, she was selected for the World Karate Championships, but was seriously injured shortly thereafter.
-After recovering, she discovered kickboxing and Thai boxing in which she won several national competitions.
+In 2014, she was selected for the Karate World Championships, but was seriously injured shortly thereafter.
+After recovering, she discovered kickboxing and Muay Thai in which she won several national competitions.
 In amateur Muay Thai, her record is 12 victories and 0 defeats, and she holds two national champion titles.
-Fiorot also holds a Black belt in karate, and three national champion titles in K-1.
+Fiorot also won three national championship titles in K-1.

 Mixed martial arts career

 Early career

-In 2017, she participated in the European Amateur Championships where she lost in the finals to the wrestling of Cornelia Holm.
-A few months later, she won the IMMAF World Amateur Championships.
-Her record in amateur fighting was 7 wins with 1 loss.
+In 2017, she participated in the IMMAF European Open Championships where she lost in the bantamweight final to the wrestling of Cornelia Holm.
+A few months later, she won the IMMAF World Championships.

-On June 16, 2018, she fought professionally for the first time against Leah McCourt in the Cage Warriors organization at Cage Warriors 94 and lost by split decision.
+On June 16, 2018, she fought professionally for the first time against Leah McCourt in the Cage Warriors promotion at Cage Warriors 94 and lost by split decision.

-In 2019, she traveled to Johannesburg to join a reality show called "The Fighter" organized by the Extreme Fighting Championship (EFC).
+In 2019, she traveled to Johannesburg, South Africa to join a reality show called The Fighter organized by the Extreme Fighting Championship (EFC).
 After 2 months of competition, she won the reality show's contest and joined the EFC.
 In December 2019, she won against Amanda Lino, becoming the EFC Women's Flyweight World Champion.

-After earning her title, she joined UAE Warriors.
+After earning her title, she joined UAE Warriors, a professional promotion located in Abu Dhabi, United Arab Emirates.
 At UAE Warriors 12, she defeated Corinne Laframboise via TKO in round three.
 Fiorot defeated Naomi Tataroglu via TKO in the second round at UAE Warriors 13.
 At UAE 14, she defeated Gabriela Campos via TKO in the first round, capturing the UAEW Flyweight Championship.